bridgetrosefitz/codegeist-daci-project-management/README.md

 At a meta level, I developed my thinking about the contexts in which DACI can be applied.
 I had never explicitly thought about the difference between how DACI can be applied at a decision-making level vs a project management level.
 My personal experience with DACI encompassed both and I had never drawn a distinction between the two.
 Reading the Atlassian playbook docs and templates made me see how DACI can play out somewhat differently in a decision-making context, as opposed to in project management.
 Decision-making is in some ways more static and centralized than project management, where many different granular tasks are carried out and are constantly changing.
 This leads to a different implementation problem for DACI in each context.
 It seems to me that decision-making is more suited to a single fixed document treatment of DACI, whereas in project management requires DACI to be inserted into the workflow in a dynamic yet structured way.

+## Challenges I faced

+In the initial stages of building the logic for my app, I spent a lot of time understanding and experimenting with API endpoints to figure out two core things:
+1. Make GET requests to return issues, understanding the structure and syntax of the objects returned
+2. Make POST AND PUT requests for creating custom fields.

+Many things were easy about Forge - these two things were not.
+Specifically, I had the following struggles:
+- XXX
+- XXX
+- XXX

+Apart from early technical frustrations, an important challenge was deciding on the core functionality of the app: what features should I build which would add value compared to what already exists in Jira and Confluence, to simplify the implementation of DACI?

+I spent a bunch of time trying to fit existing features like 'Watching', notifications and emails to DACI.
+But the essence of the value I wanted to build was to bring DACI-related actions into team members' workflows, and build checks to monitor the health of these actions across the team.
+If I had used watching, notifications or emails, these features would have been overloaded with different purposes, making team members' workflows more distracted and the required action less clear.

+In the end, for this first version of the app, I decided to focus on a few core automated features I wish I had had on projects in the past (see Functionality section).

 ## Where to next?

-I Was only able to throw myself into the Codegeist hackathon for a few days before the deadline.
+I was only able to throw myself into the Codegeist hackathon for a few days before the deadline.
 But I wanted to build something because I'm bloody passionate about DACI, and I was excited about the way it could be more tightly integrated into Jira and Confluence.

 In future, the app could be expanded to:
 - XXX